 It is worth remembering that any records which have been transcribed may have been transcribed incorrectly and that spelling is not always accurate.
 It may therefore be necessary to try different variations of a surname.
 Also, the enumerator only recorded those in the household on the night of the census.
 If a member of a family was visiting elsewhere at this time, they will not be recorded in their own household.

-The 1841-1901 census’ for the Hull and Sculcoates district are available on microfilm at the Hull History Centre and have been indexed by street.
-However, the census from 1841-1911 is available on www.ancestry.com and is searchable by name and on www.findmypast.co.uk searchable by name and address (1901 and 1911 only).
+The 1841-1901 censuses for the Hull and Sculcoates district are available on microfilm at the Hull History Centre and have been indexed by street.
+However, census returns from 1841-1911 are available on Ancestry and Find My Past, where you can search by name or address.

-An important addition to census type records is the 1939 Register.
-This was taken on 29 September 1939 and all civilians in Great Britain and Northern Ireland had to give details of name, address, marital status, date of birth and occupation.
-This information was used to issue identity cards and the records for England and Wales are now available to be searched by name or address on www.findmypast.co.uk.
+An important addition to census-type records is the 1939 Register, taken on 29 September 1939.
+All civilians in Great Britain and Northern Ireland had to give details of name, address, marital status, date of birth and occupatio, and the information was used to issue identity cards.
+The records for England and Wales are now available to be searched by name or address on Find My Past.
 However please note if the person concerned is still alive, or under the age of 100, then the record will be closed.